Osage County, Oklahoma: Geography

 According to the U.S. Census Bureau, the county has a total area of 2304 sqmi, of which 2246 sqmi is land and 58 sqmi (2.5%) is water.
 It is the largest county in Oklahoma by area.
 Most of the county is in the Osage Plains, and consists of open prairie.
-The eastern part of the county contains the Osage Hills, an extension of the Flint Hills in Kansas.
+The western part of the county contains the Osage Hills, an extension of the Flint Hills in Kansas.
 Tallgrass Prairie Preserve is north of Pawhuska.

 Holmes Peak is a mountain northwest of Tulsa in Osage County.
 It was named by the United States Board on Geographic Names on October 5, 1983, for the fictional detective, Sherlock Holmes.
 The name was proposed by Richard S. Warner.
 Holmes Peak is the highest point in the Tulsa Metropolitan area, with an elevation of 1030 feet, though it ranks only as the 379th highest point in the state.

 Gray Horse Creek, Drum Creek and Salt Creek all drain the southwestern part of the county and flow into the Arkansas River, which is part of the county's southern and western boundaries.
 Eastern Osage County drains into Caney River, Bird Creek, Hominy Creek, and Delaware Creek.
 All of these streams flow into the Verdigris River.

 Lakes and reservoirs in the county include: